scjx123/tp/docs/UserGuide.md

 ### `snooze` - Delays reminder popup

-Typing `snooze` delays reminder popup by a default of 30 seconds.
+Typing `snooze` delays reminder popup by a default of 1 minute.

 Syntax: